Know All About Ground Cover Plants

 - For high-traffic areas that do not bear up well when planted with grass, you can try a sturdy creeping plant such as baby’s tears or creeping thyme in these locations.

-- Some ground covers grow dense enough that they are able to block out weeds.
+- Some ground covers grow dense enough that they can block out weeds.
 Creeping phlox or dragon’s blood sedum are some examples.

 Keep coming to Innovativedecorideas for more helpful articles on house improvement and decoration.